Portrait & Paintings

 In 2017, the official portrait was added to Il convento di Santa Sabina all’Aventino e il suo patrimonio storico-artistico e architettonico, an art history anthology published by Campisano in Rome.

 At the end of 2017, I entered the BP Portrait Award at the National Portrait Gallery in London.
 This competition is the world’s biggest for portrait painting.

 In March 2018, the jury selected my oil painting A throne in the West among 48 submissions.

 A throne in the West is currently part of the BP Award special exhibit at the National Portrait Gallery.

-It will then be on display at the Wolverhampton Art Gallery, the Scottish National Portrait Gallery in Edinburgh, and at Cartwright Hall in Bradford.
+It will then be on display at the Wolverhampton Art Gallery, the Scottish National Portrait Gallery in Edinburgh, and at the Winchester Discovery Centre.

 The same year in September I took part in a group exhibition about Hyperrealism in painting during the Philosophy’s Festival in Modena, Italy.